Becklyn-Studios/ts-libs/.changeset/young-carrots-travel.md

 ---
-"@becklyn/react-usercentrics": patch
+"@becklyn/react-usercentrics": major
 ---

-add support for react@19
+change name of package and add support for react@19